DevMortimer/clj-apt-reaction-image/README.md

 No cloud.
 No API keys.
 No Ollama.
 100% on-device.

+Tested on my M5 MacBook on 400+ images.
+Works.

 ## What it does

 Walks a directory of images, then for each one: